packagexlabs/vision-sdk/README.md

     - `captureType` - Set it to `.multiple` if you want to allow multiple results from scan.
 In `.manual` case, you will have to manually trigger scanning using `capturePhoto()` method.

+    - `codeDetectionConfidence: Float` - You can set the minimum confidence level for codes detected.
+Those below the given value will be dicarded.
+Value must be set on the scale of 0 - 1.
+Default is `0.9`.

 - `scanMode` - Defines the scan mode.
 It has following options
     - `.barCode` - Detects barcodes only in this mode